Summary Guide forDental Hygienists in California

 Will This Job Fit Me?

 This occupation will likely interest those who like helping people, enjoy detail work, like working with their hands, are adaptable, and are sensitive to the needs of others.

 Dental Hygienists earn an excellent income, with median, full-time wages reaching almost $80,000 per year.

-The median wage in 2015 for Dental Hygienists in California was $100,484 annually, or $48.31 hourly.
+The median wage in 2016 for Dental Hygienists in California is $98,010 annually, or $47.12 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits usually include medical insurance, paid vacation, and sick leave - especially for full-time employees.
 Many employers provide retirement plans and discounts on dental work.
 Benefits vary substantially by practice setting and may be contingent upon full-time employment.
 Most full-time and part-time Dental Hygienists receive dental coverage.